Bob Welch (musician): Hall of Fame controversy and reconciliation

-When Fleetwood Mac was inducted into the Rock and Roll Hall of Fame in 1998, original band members Peter Green, Jeremy Spencer, Danny Kirwan, Mick Fleetwood, and John McVie were named to the Hall, as were Christine McVie, Lindsey Buckingham, and Stevie Nicks.
+When Fleetwood Mac was inducted into the Rock and Roll Hall of Fame in 1998, original band members Peter Green, Jeremy Spencer, Mick Fleetwood, and John McVie were named to the Hall, as were later additions Danny Kirwan, Christine McVie, Lindsey Buckingham, and Stevie Nicks.
 Welch, who anchored the band for several years and five albums, was not.
 Welch felt the recent legal battle with the band soured the committee to include him.
 "My era was the bridge era," Welch told the Cleveland newspaper the Plain Dealer in 1998.
 "It was a transition.
 But it was an important period in the history of the band.
 Mick Fleetwood dedicated a whole chapter of his biography to my era of the band and credited me with 'saving Fleetwood Mac'.
 Now they want to write me out of the history of the group.
 It hurts...
 Mick and I co-managed the group for years.
 I'm the one who brought the band to Los Angeles from England, which put them in the position of hooking up with Lindsey and Stevie.
 I saw the band through a whole period where they barely survived, literally."

 In a 2003 online question-and-answer session on the Fleetwood Mac fan site The Penguin, Welch revised his opinion about the exclusion.
 He had recently visited Fleetwood Mac backstage after a show, and he reconnected with Mick Fleetwood.
 Welch no longer blamed the band for his exclusion.
 He instead blamed the Hall's committee and its industry insiders (such as Ahmet Ertegun and Jann Wenner), stating they did not like his style of music.
 He still maintained that the lawsuit was a factor, as it prevented him from contacting Mick Fleetwood, and they were still estranged at the time of the induction.